sinonjs/sinon/docs/release-source/release/sandbox.md

 });
 ```

-## Sandbox API
+## Default sandbox

-#### Default sandbox
+Since Sinon 5, the `sinon` object is a default sandbox in itself!
+Unless you have a very advanced setup or need a special configuration, you probably only need to use that one in your tests for easy cleanup.

-Since `sinon@5.0.0`, the `sinon` object is a default sandbox.
-Unless you have a very advanced setup or need a special configuration, you probably want to only use that one.
+This also means all of the sandbox API is exposed on the default `sinon` instance.

 ```javascript
 const myObject = {